 The possibilities are endless and the results satisfying

-If you have fears of one side of the LED touching the shell of a brass of a loco, then use a 1k2 resistor on each side of the LED.
+If you have fears of one side of the LED touching the shell of the brass of a loco, then use a 1k2 resistor on each side of the LED.
 If either side touches the shell there is a resistor between the shell and the decoder.

 If you have an LED at the front of a loco or only have room to run a single wire, then connect the Anode ( + ) to one of the track pickup wires, or if it is a split frame then to one half of the frame instead of to the blue decoder wire.
 This will also drop the voltage to the LED by about 35%.